Rural video competition 2022

 - Use the exposure lock to avoid the smartphone adjusting and refocusing as you shoot your video.

 - If you’re conducting an interview, or your video requires clear audio, make sure your microphone is as close to your subject as possible.
 Other options include using an external microphone or recording audio on a second smartphone.
 A simple clap will allow you to synchronise the video and audio.

 - Editing – it’s very hard to shoot video in a single take.
 Make sure you get a variety of shots – wide and close-up, different angles etc. There are many smartphone apps to edit video on your phone (e.g. iMovie, Vizmato or Cyberlink PowerDirector), but you don’t have to edit your video on your smartphone, you can export the video and edit it on your desktop computer, there are numerous video editing applications available (e.g. Animotica and Movie Maker 10).

-Once the 2021 competition is announced you can submit your video using the form below.
-If you have any problems submitting your video, contact Kerryn Stephens on email@example.com or 1300 477 963.
+Once the 2022 competition is open you can submit your video using the form below.
+If you have any problems submitting your video, contact Kerryn Stephens on firstname.lastname@example.org or 1300 477 963.